construction software reviews on a computer screen

 You may also choose to devote a page on your site to sharing educational articles about the construction industry or your specialty trade.
 For example, you could create how-to articles or videos on simple DIY construction tasks like re-caulking a door.
 Or, if you’re a specialist in something like electrical work, you could create an article or video on rewiring a lamp or some other electrical appliance.

-Though it can be overwhelming given the multitude of platforms available, keep in mind that you don’t have to join each one.
-Think about who your clients are and where they’re most likely to be.
-For many companies (construction included), Facebook and LinkedIn are the biggest platforms for reaching potential clients, with the average age of users between 25 and 44.
-However, you may want to include Instagram or Twitter in your efforts, especially if you have quick updates to share or are working on projects that lend to good pictures.
+For many companies (construction included), Facebook and LinkedIn are the biggest platforms for reaching potential clients, with the average age of users between 25 and 34.
+However, you may want to include Instagram or X, formerly known as Twitter, in your efforts, especially if you have quick updates to share or are working on projects that lend to good pictures.
 It all depends on where your audience is.

 There are a wide variety of online directories that work similarly to the yellow pages (including the online version of the yellow pages):